zhongpei/steerable-motion/README.md

 We believe that Steerable Motion will be a powerful tool for artists who want to create works that match their imagination exactly.
 The key frames they create will be interpolated into a smooth motion - by both linear and creative interpolation models.

-The early versions are trained on stills from a single property in order to validate the approach.
+The early versions are built InstructPix2Pix and trained on stills from a single property in order to validate the approach.

 You can see some samples from it here: